-It depends on what you want to do.
 Habits vary enormously from student to student.
-If you do not include travel or leisure expenditures but only the very basic needs to survive you can budget a minimu… [Read more]
+If you do not include travel or leisure expenditures but only the very basic needs to survive you can budget a minimum of 150~200 euros a week.

-The weather in Florence is comparatively mild.
-The summers are quite warm and often sticky.
+The weather in Florence is generally pretty mild.
+The summer is quite warm and often sticky.
 The winter brings the cold wind from the North.
-While the surrounding mountains get most of the snow, rain d… [Read more]
+While the surrounding mountains get most of the snow, rain … [Read more]

 Florence is a city of endless possibilities!
 You can't possibly see all of the hundreds of historical monuments and museums that are located throughout Florence!
-Morning might find you taking espresso… [Read more]
+The morning might find you taking espr… [Read more]

-If you are going to take design classes (Interior Design, Graphic Design, Product Design, Shoe Design, Bag Design, Fashion Design, Jewelry Design), we strongly recommend you to bring your own laptop t… [Read more]
+If you are going to take design classes (Interior Design, Graphic Design, Product Design, Shoe Design, Bag Design, Fashion Design, Jewelry Design), we strongly recommend you to bring your laptop to st… [Read more]

-If you have a bank account with an international cash card (compatible to the "PLUS", "CIRRUS", or "VISA", you will have direct access to your account through the compatible ATM Bank booths, making a … [Read more]
+If you have a bank account with an international cash card (compatible to the "PLUS", "CIRRUS", or "VISA"), you will have direct access to your account through the compatible most of ATMs in the city,… [Read more]

-It depends on your NATIONALITY and on your COURSE DURATION.
+It depends on your NATIONALITY (passport) and on your COURSE DURATION.